 Give them enough time

 If possible, send them a save the date.
 I have another blog post that you can read about the importance of the Save the Dates for destination weddings and when you should send them.
 You can read it here after you finish this post.
+There are also couples who opt for skipping the Save the Date, and send out a very early invitation with short RSVP time, usually with the aim to get more insight into how many guests will actually attend and in that way, have a more clear views of the situation.

 Choose an interesting destination that your guests actually would like to travel to – many of them will make a holiday out of it because they will need to take time off work anyway for your wedding.
 By choosing a location that people look forward traveling to, there is a better chance of more people attending your wedding too.
 Barcelona is a destination which is easily reached with direct flights from many countries.
 It has plenty of interesting things to see and do.
-I have been living in the area for over 10 years and I’m still not tired of the city!
+I have been living in the area for 12 years and I’m still not tired of the city!

 Another important aspect is the travel time.
 The further away you decide to celebrate your wedding, the more expensive it will be for the guests to travel.
 It’s of course not only about the money, if they have to take a long haul flight, they might need more days off work, or they just don’t feel like traveling that long.
 Guests with children, and elderly guests will think twice before they jump aboard any kind of flight.